bayfrontmedia/bones/_docs/libraries/router.md

 ## Routes

 Routes should be defined in `/resources/routes.php`.
 This file is required by Bones.
+Two variables will be available to use from within this file:

+- Container as `$container`
+- `Bayfront\RouteIt\Router` instance as `$router`

 **Example:**